 As counterintuitive as it may sound, one of the benefits of Intelligent Automation that people may not expect will be new jobs.
 Usually, automation is associated with the loss of jobs by people who perform manual tasks.
 But some researchers would argue that, although innovation can displace some jobs, automation simultaneously creates even more new roles.

-Some of these roles can include support for the platform, engineering jobs, and more skilled roles that can manifest only when overall productivity is improved.
+Some of these roles include support for the platform, engineering jobs, and other skilled positions created when overall productivity is improved.
 Naturally, when efficiency goes up then so will the demand for more skilled jobs that mandate creative and critical thinking.

 With the advancements in AI and ML, your company can now eliminate responsive support and move into the more advantageous option of predictive support.
 Instead of just simply responding, you are instead taking the proactive approach—which is more desirable for contemporary customers.
 Your company can respond at any time, regardless of the day.